 Don't Make Any Statements to the Police

 Remember, it's in your best interest not to make any statements to the police.
 This advice is to keep you informed and empowered, especially if you're under investigation for a crime.
+By staying informed and empowered, you can make the best decisions for your case.

 When dealing with West Valley police officers during a crime investigation, it's important to remember that they're not your friends.
 Their job is to uncover crimes, and they may try to get you to say something that could incriminate you.
 Be cautious and aware of the potential risks of speaking to them.
+This awareness can help you navigate the situation with caution and protect your rights.